-Avid Media Composer 5 review
+Avid Media Composer 5 full review

 Avid Media Composer 4 was always going to be a tough act to follow.
 Its Open Timeline brought the biggest brand in desktop video editing bang up to date with a format agnostic rendering engine to vie with the best out there.
 Version 5 consolidates on this, but adds a selection of new features as well.